ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 ## VMware Solutions infrastructure AD domain
 {: #vrw-iam-vrealize-ad}

-The IBM Cloud™ for VMware Solutions infrastructure AD domain holds the resource objects and user accounts for the administration of the VMware platform only.
+The VMware Solutions infrastructure AD domain holds the resource objects and user accounts for the administration of the VMware platform only.

 ## vRealize Operations Manager
 {: #vrw-iam-vrealize-vrops}